 Use personalized therapeutic oils and herbs

 In Ayurveda, oils are used as a vehicle for herbs.
-The herbs have therapeutic properties and oils penetrate the lymphatic system and bind with toxins to assist in detoxification.
-The herbal oils also assist relaxation, increase the flow of Prana or life force energy.
+The herbs have therapeutic properties and oils penetrate the lymphatic system, bind with toxins to assist in detoxification, assist relaxation and increase the flow of Prana or life force energy.
 There are a wide variety of Ayurvedic oils because there are a wider variety of herbal formulations and combinations with different types of oils.
 These recipes are all intended for specific use cases based on a client’s needs.
 For example, Mahanarayan Oil can be used for inflammation.
-Expert selection and application of ingredients can assist in alleviating conditions like osteoarthritis, insomnia, anxiety and sports injuries.
+Expert selection and application of ingredients can assist in alleviating conditions like osteoarthritis, insomnia, anxiety, and sports injuries.

 Add highly sought-after Panchakarma detox programs to your services

 Panchakarma can loosely refer to Ayurvedic bodywork therapies, though Panchakarma in its true definition is a formal, 5-action cleansing process.
-Panchakarma programs range from about 3-21 days on average, and offer a deep detox and rejuvenation.
-Each program is an individualized practice involving various Ayurvedic therapies, and it is much sought after service.
+Programs range from 3-21 days on average and offer a deep detox and rejuvenation.
+Each program is an individualized practice involving various Ayurvedic therapies, and it is a much sought-after service.
 It works as a preventative health technique and heals deep-seated chronic ailments.

 There are three stages in Panchakarma